HunterTigerX/nodejs2024Q1-service/README.md

 ## Running application

 ```
+At first, start docker
+Don't forget to purge / clean data in docker in troubleshoot menu
-at first start docker, then run in the console
+Then run in the console
-docker-compose up
+docker-compose up or npm run docker:up
 ```

-To change the port, open .env file and change the PORT value.
+App port is 5000.
+To change the app port, open .env file and change the PORT value.
 Database port is 6000 and to change the port, open .env file and change the DB_PORT value.

 ## Testing